Tick prevention in the yard

 Animal Lyme Testing for Dogs and Horses — Cornell University, College of Veterinary Science lab offers an antibody test for the causative agent of Lyme disease.

-Save the Tick and send it out for testing! — TICK TESTING CURRENTLY PAUSED - Upstate Medical University’s Thangamani Laboratory provides free tick testing within New York State as part of a research project.
+Save the Tick and send it out for testing! — Upstate Medical University’s Thangamani Laboratory provides tick testing services.

 What diseases can ticks carry? — The CDC provides an overview of diseases carried by ticks, along with common signs & symptoms, diagnosis and treatment.